 Many resorts (at huge expense) use cannons to supplement their natural snowfall and keep their groomers open throughout the season.
 While snow cannons are becoming more efficient, they still require huge amounts of water to be pumped uphill and consume lots of electricity.

 While writing my article: Why do ski resorts with snow close early?
-I found out that some mid-sized resorts may spend $30-40,000 per day making snow!
+I found out that some mid-sized alternatives may spend $30-40,000 per day making snow!
 Luckily resorts tend to run their cannon at the start of the season to guarantee the opening of groomers if the weather doesn’t produce.

 A bluebird day is when you can see far into the distance and the sky is blue.
 There might be a few fluffy clouds but the full sun.
-A bluebird day after the fresh powder is the perfect skiing conditions.
+A bluebird day after the fresh powder is the perfect skiing condition.

 The exact opposite of a bluebird day.
 As heavy clouds or fog rolls in, visibility on the mountain can be reduced to less than an outstretched hand.
-The white sky and white ground makes for a disorientating experience for the skier (causing ski sickness in some) and making it difficult to tell how fast you’re moving.
+The white sky and white ground make for a disorientating experience for the skier (causing ski sickness in some) and making it difficult to tell how fast you’re moving.

 There are a few things you need to know about skiing in these conditions.
 I wrote a much longer piece on the topic you should check out: How to Ski in a Whiteout with Zero Visibility.